Cadaver: History

 As demand increased for cadavers from universities across the world, people began grave-robbing.
 These corpses were transported and put on sale for local anatomy professors to take back to their students.
 The public tended to look the other way when it came to grave-robbing because the affected was usually poor or a part of a marginalized society.
 There was more out-cry if the affluent or prominent members of society were affected, and this led to a riot in New York most commonly referred to as the Resurrection Riot of 1788.
 It all started when a doctor waved the arm of a cadaver at a young boy looking through the window, who then went home and told his father.
 Worrying that his recently deceased wife's grave had been robbed, he went to check on it and realized that it had been.
 This story spread and people accused local physicians and anatomists.
 The riot grew to 5,000 people and by the end medical students and doctors were beaten and six people were killed.
 This led to many legal adjustments such as the Anatomy Acts put forth by the U.S. government.
 These acts opened up other avenues to obtaining corpses for scientific purposes with Massachusetts being the first to do so.
-In 1830 and 1833 they allowed unclaimed bodies to be used for dissection.
+In 1830 and 1833, they allowed unclaimed bodies to be used for dissection.
 Laws in almost every state were subsequently passed and grave-robbing was essentially eradicated.

 Although dissection became increasingly accepted throughout the years, it was still very much disapproved by the American public in the beginning of the 20th century.
 The disapproval mostly came from religious objections and dissection being associated with unclaimed bodies and therefore a mark of poverty.
 There were many people that attempted to display dissection in a positive light, for example 200 prominent New York physicians publicly said they would donate their bodies after their death.
 This and other efforts only helped in minor ways, and public opinion was much more affected by the exposure of the corrupt funeral industry.
 It was found that the cost of dying was incredibly high and a large amount of funeral homes were scamming people into paying more than they had to.
 These exposures did not necessarily remove stigma but created fear that a person and their families would be victimized by scheming funeral directors, therefore making people reconsider body donation.
-Currently, body donation isn't surrounded by stigma but can be considered as celebrated.
-Body donation has not only led to scientific advancements and discoveries, it has also led to lives being saved.